GrandEchoWhiskey/car-analysis-python/README.md

 # Car Analytics

-## Opis projektu
+## Project Description
-Car Analytics to projekt analizy danych samochodowych, który wykorzystuje web scraping do zbierania informacji i analizowania danych dotyczących pojazdów.
-Projekt jest oparty na języku Python i zawiera skrypty do ekstrakcji, przetwarzania i analizy danych.
+Car Analytics is a data analysis project that utilizes web scraping to collect and analyze vehicle-related information.
+The project is based on Python and includes scripts for data extraction, processing, and analysis.

-## Struktura projektu
+## Project Structure

-- `.gitignore` – Lista plików i folderów ignorowanych przez Git.
+- `.gitignore` – List of files and folders ignored by Git.
-- `README.md` – Dokumentacja projektu.
+- `README.md` – Project documentation.
-- `caranalytics.ipynb` – Notebook Jupyter zawierający kod do analizy danych samochodowych.
+- `caranalytics.ipynb` – Jupyter Notebook containing code for vehicle data analysis.
-- `webscrapper.ipynb` – Notebook Jupyter odpowiedzialny za web scraping danych.
+- `webscrapper.ipynb` – Jupyter Notebook responsible for web scraping data.

-## Wymagania
+## Requirements
-Projekt wymaga następujących pakietów:
+The project requires the following packages:

 - `pandas`
 - `requests`